-On this tile you can name the Tag and add notes (for example when you saw the star you are tagging or why you are tagging it).
+On this tile you can name the Tag and add notes (for example when you saw the star you are tagging, why it is important).
 You can link a photo to the Tag and edit the colour of the Tag.
 There is a range of Icons you can select for your Tag.
 Tags can be added to a category (Favorite, Memorials, Sightings, Observational Planning, Family or your own custom category).
 Select Done when you have finished creating your Tag.
-You also be offered the option of adding the new Tag to your Notifications.
+This will also offer you the option of adding the new Tag to your Notifications.